 Collecting ecological data can be extremely beneficial in informing more targeted conservation actions in the future.
-Working with the terrestrial ecologist surveys on several key species will be undertaken in 2019.
-Details of the established transects and survey points are detailed in Appendix 2.
+Working with the terrestrial ecologist surveys on several key species will be undertaken in 2020.
+Details of established transects and survey points can be found in Appendix 2.